 It represents a lack of self-respect – not about our abilities or actions – but about the core of our being, saying we have no intrinsic value.

-Without ‘serious’ help to understand & deal with it, we assume it’s inevitable – perpetuating our degradation, & finding others who will also reinforce the original pattern
+Without ‘serious’ help to understand & deal with it, we assume it’s inevitable – perpetuating our self-degradation, & finding others who will also reinforce the original pattern

 SHAME is internal.
-Is an emotional response to an insult to our basic Self.
+It’s an emotional response to an insult to our basic Self.

 As adults, we can only FEEL humiliated if we agree with what’s said or done to us.
 When we’re insecure about our rights & our value, we’re more prone to feel shame when disrespected, because we give too much weight to what others think of us than to what we think of ourselves.

-WAYS of functioning out of shame, S-H & FoA
+WAYS of functioning from shame, S-H & FoA